Honouring the Life of Professor Douglas Brewer

 Obituary: DF Brewer

 Many official and personal sympathy messages have already been sent to Professor Brewer’s family from Georgia.
-Among those, the letter of condolence from the president of the Georgian National Academy of Sciences, Academician Giorgi Kvesitadze who underlined the greatness of Professor Douglas Brewer's personality along with his outstanding professionalism, as he "was a great friend of Georgia.
+Among those, the letter of condolence from the president of the Georgian National Academy of Sciences, Academician Giorgi Kvesitadze, who underlined the greatness of Professor Douglas Brewer's personality along with his outstanding professionalism, as he "was a great friend of Georgia.
 Invaluable is the support he rendered to Georgian science in the 1990s, the most difficult time for us.
 Thanks to his attention and effort, it was possible to continue and develop research in Georgia in the direction of experimental physics of Condensed Matter.
-The election of Professor Douglas Brewer as Foreign Member of the Academy in 1996 was a great honour for the Georgian National Academy of Sciences".

 * * *

-Douglas F. Brewer was born in Cardiff, Wales in 1925 and educated at the Crypt Grammar School, Gloucester, and the University of Oxford 1943-1945 and 1948-1950.
+Douglas F. Brewer was born in Cardiff, Wales, in 1925.
+He received his education at the Crypt Grammar School in Gloucester and attended the University of Oxford from 1943 to 1945 and again from 1948 to 1950.

 Professor Douglas Brewer’s 90th Birthday on campus